-Around 30 years later, the Dakin family sold their distillery to established brewers, Gilbert and John Greenall – along with the recipe for their 100% Vapour Infused single shot dry gin.
+Around 30 years later, the Dakin family sold their distillery to established brewers Gilbert and John Greenall – along with the recipe for their 100% Vapour Infused single shot dry gin.
 While the original Warrington Gin ticked along (perhaps a little unimpressively for many years), the Greenall distilling empire grew to become what we know today – one of the UK’s largest producer of white spirits.
-It was only until the 1950′s, that a man named Alain Subin saw an opportunity to relaunch Warrington Gin for an American market, keen to capitalise on the still buoyant cocktail market and feed the “Mad Men” style era of Martini drinking.
+It wasn’t until the 1950′s, though, that a man named Alain Subin -keen to capitalise on the still buoyant cocktail market and feed the “Mad Men” style era of Martini drinking – saw an opportunity to relaunch Warrington Gin for an American market.
 Satisfied with the recipe and the lighter notes of the gin due to it’s vapour infusion process, he turned his attention to the brand and created a new name and identity – Bombay Dry Gin.
-Bombay Dry is still available today and we will review it separately here on Gin Foundry shortly.
-So skipping a few years of the company’s history…

-By the 1980′s the gin category had reached its lowest ebb in a long time, with vodka dominating the market and gin being seen as traditional and unfashionable by many cocktail drinkers.
-It was then, that entrepreneur, Michel Roux, the US importer of Bombay Original saw a chance, and in 1985 he and the Bombay Spirits Company seized an opportunity to break the mould and launch a gin that could compete against the personality lead vodka brands of the era.
+By the 1980′s the Gin category had reached its lowest ebb in a long time, with vodka dominating the market and Gin regarded as traditional and unfashionable by many cocktail drinkers.
+It was then that entrepreneur Michel Roux, the US importer of Bombay Original. saw a chance.
+In 1985 he and the Bombay Spirits Company seized an opportunity to break the mould and launch a gin that could compete against the personality lead vodka brands of the era.
 Roux was well placed to know how this could be done having successfully delivered Absolut Vodka merely a few years earlier.

 Over two years of trial, together with Master Distiller at the time Ian Hamilton, they developed a gin that evolved out of Bombay Original.
 They added two new botanicals into the mix whilst keeping all the other features intact – namely the much loved vapour infusion process.
 The result was a spirit that was distinctly gin like, but light enough to appeal to the vodka drinkers.

-Without gross exaggeration, Bombay Sapphire can be hailed as having played a major role leading the entire gin category into a new era, attracting a whole new audience to gin.
-Most importantly the success of the brand showed other distillers that with careful consideration, Gin had its place in any bar across the world and could once again be the star of the show.
-We wouldn’t say that it began the renaissance the category is now enjoying, but it certainly took it out of a slump and set the precedent for others to follow.
+Without gross exaggeration, Bombay Sapphire can be hailed as having played a major role in leading the entire Gin category into a new era, attracting a whole new audience to the spirit.
+Most importantly, the success of the brand showed other distillers that with careful consideration Gin could have its place in any bar across the world and could once again be the star of the show.
+We wouldn’t say that it began the renaissance the category is now enjoying, but it certainly took it out of a slump and set a precedent for others to follow.

 How is Bombay Sapphire Made?